mahfuz44998/Md-Mahfuzul-Hasan/README.md

 **TRAINING AND WORKSHOP**

-1. Statistical training for agricultural research using STATA and R software	Department of Agricultural and Applied statistics, Bangladesh Agricultural University	12 days
+1. Statistical training for agricultural research using STATA and R software, Department of Agricultural and Applied statistics, Bangladesh Agricultural University, 12 days
-2. Advanced Data Analysis using industry-accepted and widely popular statistical package	Department of Statistics, the University of Dhaka	2 months
+2. Advanced Data Analysis using industry-accepted and widely popular statistical package, Department of Statistics, the University of Dhaka, 2 months
-3. Blockchain in Agriculture	Dept. of Agricultural Finance & Banking, BAU and Cardiff School of Technologies Cardiff Metropolitan University, United Kingdom	1 days
+3. Blockchain in Agriculture, Dept. of Agricultural Finance & Banking, BAU and Cardiff School of Technologies Cardiff Metropolitan University, United Kingdom, 1 days
-4. SenseMaker® - The Cynefin Co	Anna Panagiotou, PhD, Programme Manager & Researcher,The Cynefin Compan	2 days
+4. SenseMaker® - The Cynefin Co, Anna Panagiotou, PhD, Programme Manager & Researcher,The Cynefin Company,2 days
-5. Basics of MS Office 	Graduate Training Institute, Bangladesh Agricultural University	1 month
+5. Basics of MS Office, Graduate Training Institute, Bangladesh Agricultural University, 1 month
-6. Active Citizen Youth Leadership Training 	British Council in association with Democracy Watch	4 days
+6. Active Citizen Youth Leadership Training, British Council in association with Democracy Watch, 4 days